PSC-2022-team4/Gross-Pitaevskii-FDM/README.md

 ### Execute multiple conditions with MPI

 To execute the program, in the build directory run ./GrossPitaevskiiFDM_run with the generated configurated file.
+If you want to execute the program with various condition parallely, use MPI.
+You have to run the program with mpiexec and set the {PROCESSOR_NUMBER} which is the number of processors that you want to use.

 ```
 mpiexec -np {PROCESSOR_NUMBER} {PATH_TO_PROGRAM}/GrossPitaevskiiFDM_run {PATH_TO_INPUT_CONFIGURATION}.inp
 ```